Practically and Theoretically Efficient Garbage Collection for Multiversioning: Experiments

 \subsection{Evaluation}

 Figures~\ref{fig:tree-100K-undersub-zipf}--\ref{fig:hashtable-100K-update-heavy} give a cross section of our experimental results.
 There was no qualitative difference between experiments on the uniform and Zipfian distributions, so we just include the Zipfian here.
 More graphs are given in \er{\arxcam{Appendix \ref{additional-experiments}}{the full version \cite{arxiv}}}.
 All experiments cover all five GC techniques.
-Some show \rtx\ and update throughput separately by placing \rtxs\ and updates on separate threads.
-This highlights the performance differences on updates, since the \rtx\ throughput tends to be affected less.
-Other graphs \hedit{aggregate throughput by having each thread perform a mix of both types of operations}, which is more indicative of a real workload. \Eric{Is it worth saying here that same threads do all ops in contrast to previous sentence?
-Isn't that what we mean when we say it is more indicative of real workload?}\Hao{incorporated Eric's suggestion} Based on the experiments, no one algorithm always outperforms the others; relative performance depends on various factors described below.
+Figures~\ref{fig:tree-100K-undersub-zipf}-\ref{fig:hashtable-100K-undersub-zipf} show \rtx\ and update throughput separately by placing \rtxs\ and updates on separate threads.
+This highlights the performance differences on updates, since \rtxs\ tend to be affected less. \hedit{The workload in these figures consists of 40 update threads, 40 threads performing rtxs of size 16, and 40 threads performing variable-sized rtx.
+The throughputs of the variable-sized rtxs are shown in the leftmost graph of each figure.} Figures~\ref{fig:tree-update-heavy} and~\ref{fig:hashtable-100K-update-heavy} \hedit{aggregate throughput by having each thread perform a mix of both types of operations}, which is more representative of a real workload. \Eric{Is it worth saying here that same threads do all ops in contrast to previous sentence?
+Isn't that what we mean when we say it is more representative of real workload?}\Hao{incorporated Eric's suggestion} Based on the experiments, no one algorithm consistently outperforms the others; relative performance depends on various factors described below.

 {\bf Space.} We first consider space usage.
 Perhaps the most interesting aspect of space is how poorly \STEAMLF{} performs on trees relative to hash tables.
 This is explained by our previous discussion of vCAS objects indirectly pointing to other vCAS objects in the chromatic tree but not the hash table. \STEAMLF{} generally keeps around 1.5 to 2 versions per version list \hedit{(see} \y{tables of} \hedit{Figures~\ref{fig:tree-100K-undersub-zipf} and~\ref{fig:tree-10M-zipf-undersub})} because if there is an ongoing \rtx\ when a new version is added, the existing version is still needed by the \rtx\ and cannot be collected.
 Soon after, when all current \rtxs\ finish, it becomes obsolete, but \STEAMLF{} will not compact the list until that location is updated again.
 This is sometimes called the \emph{dusty corners problem}~\cite{larson2013hekaton} because corners (i.e., version lists) that are visited infrequently will be cleaned infrequently.
 This delay only causes a space overhead factor of at most 2 when there is no indirection, but can be much worse with indirection.
 In particular, the old version that is not collected can point to another node containing versioned objects, and that node and its versions will not be collected.
 This effect can be seen for the chromatic trees in Figures \ref{fig:tree-100K-undersub-zipf} and \ref{fig:tree-100K-update-heavy}.
 Even for small \rtxs, \STEAMLF{} performs much worse than the others.
 The experiments in the original Steam paper~\cite{bottcher2019scalable} used a \hedit{typical database implementation where only table entries are multiversioned, so versions do not indirectly point to one another and they did not see this issue as severely as we do.}